cuauhtemocnv/crapy_EGNN/README.md

 ## Usage

-1. Open the `prunedmodel.ipynb` notebook in your preferred Jupyter environment.
+1. Open the `Example_crapyEGNN.ipynb` notebook in your preferred Jupyter environment.
 2. Follow the step-by-step instructions to load the dataset, preprocess the data, and train the model.
 3. Evaluate the model performance and compare it with the baseline.